-For UE indicating fr1-MPRenhancement-r19 supported and if single CC is activated for intra-band contiguous CA, the allowed MPR is specified in Table 6.2.2-1 for PC3 CA bandwidth classes B and C, Table 6.2D.2-1 for PC2 CA bandwidth classes B and C when TxD is indicated, Table 6.2.2-2 for PC2 CA bandwidth classes B and C when TxD is absent.
+For UE indicating fr1-MPRenhancement-r19 supported and if single CC is activated for intra-band contiguous CA, the allowed MPR is specified in clause 6.2.2 for PC3 CA bandwidth classes B and C, clause 6.2D.2 for PC2 CA bandwidth classes B and C when TxD is indicated, clause 6.2.2 for PC2 CA bandwidth classes B and C when TxD is absent.

 In case the modulation format or waveform type is different on different component carriers then the requirement is set by rules applied to the waveform type (DFT-s-OFDM or CP-OFDM) and modulation order used in the configuration with the largest MPR.